AlibabaCloudDocs/sddp/intl.en-US/FAQ/Supported sensitive data.md

 # Supported sensitive data

-Sensitive Data Discovery and Protection \(SDDP\) can detect seven types of sensitive data.
-They are sensitive images, sensitive personal information, sensitive enterprise information, sensitive key information, sensitive device information, sensitive location information, and general sensitive information.
-This topic describes the supported sensitive data in detail.
+Sensitive Data Discovery and Protection \(SDDP\) can detect sensitive data such as sensitive images, sensitive personal information, and sensitive enterprise information.
+This topic describes the sensitive data that SDDP can detect.

 |Type|Sub-type|
 |----|--------|